aratz-lasa/async-multiplexer/README.md

 It is intended for creating mutiple streams in parallel on top of a same TCP connection.

+## Dependencies
+The needed third-party libraries are:
+- uvarint==1.2.0

 ## Usage

 ### Client